 South American Jets, for Latin America, and North American Jets, for the United States, have been bastions of private aviation during the COVID 19 pandemic, keeping the borders open for those who have had the imminent need to travel, either to return home or for business, boosting different industry sectors, such as manufacturing, sports and food.

-We have considered all the measures that guarantee the physical integrity, health and protection of our users’ assets.
+In Fact, we have considered all the measures that guarantee the physical integrity, health and protection of our users’ assets.
 We have the endorsement of the leader in aviation safety auditing Wyvern and we belong to the main business aviation associations in America, Europe (including the United Kingdom) and Asia.
 Such as the National Business Aviation Association (NBAA), the European Business Aviation Association (EBAA) and The Air Charter Association/UK (ACA).
 This has consolidated us as one of the largest private air operators in the region.

 As a company, we have been focused on a first class service in Latin America.
 It has not been easy to create this path, this is due to our approach, which has been to accompany the user in every step of the flight, we are committed to our customers, who have gradually become our friends.